Alex Gellert | CEO and Partner, Merkley+Partners

 Alex graduated with honors from Hobart College in 1986 with a dual major in Art History and Economics.

 Anthony J. Guzzi | President and CEO, EMCOR Group, Inc.

-Prior to joining EMCOR, Tony was President of United Technologies' multibillion-dollar Carrier North American Parts, Distribution and Services Division.
-He was a senior manager at McKinsey & Company prior to joining United Technologies.
+Prior to joining EMCOR, Tony was President of United Technologies Corporation’s multi-billion dollar Carrier North American Parts, Distribution and Services Division.

-Tony enjoys spending time with his family, which includes three children; coaching youth sports; playing golf; and attending sporting events.
+Tony enjoys spending time with his family, including two sons and a daughter.
+He coaches youth sports, and also enjoys playing golf, and attending sporting events.

 Cary Clayborn | Vice President and Client Consultant, Manning & Napier

 In his current position for the money management firm of Manning & Napier, Cary has an administrative office in Dallas, TX and is primarily responsible for covering Texas, Oklahoma, and Arkansas.

 Prior to joining Manning & Napier, he served as the CEO for ABT Global, a conglomerate of medical sales companies focused on the most advanced technologies in surgery.
 Before coming to ABT Global, he served for almost 10 years as a Principal Financial Advisor with Bernstein Global Wealth Management and as a Director of Institutional Investments with AllianceBernstein in Dallas, TX, managing foundation/endowment clients for the Southwest.
 Prior to working at Bernstein, Cary spent 10 years in medical sales, working with Johnson & Johnson in cardiology management with Cordis, and in training doctors on how to perform minimally invasive heart surgery with Heartport.